Australian Family Trust Explained

 Key Takeaways

-And while there are great tax benefits to setting up a family trust, the Australian Tax Office provides strict guidelines when it comes to tax obligations.
-So you’ll need to seek professional advice from a tax specialist to help maximise your tax advantages and meet your tax commitments.
+Setting up a family trust has tax benefits.
+However, the Australian Tax Office has strict guidelines for taxes.
+So, you’ll need to seek professional advice from a tax specialist to help maximise your tax advantages and meet your tax commitments.

 At Property Tax Specialists, we’re used to dealing with complex investment portfolios.
 So, we know the best way to structure them to reduce the amount of tax you pay legally.

-We’ll get to know you and develop strategies that consider all aspects of your business, investments, income, family, and lifestyle goals.
-Our emphasis is on protecting assets and taking advantage of all opportunities to minimise tax within legal constraints.
+We’ll learn about you and create strategies for your business, investments, income, family, and lifestyle goals.
+We focus on protecting assets and maximising tax savings within the law.

 To discuss any matter relating to structuring your affairs in a family trust and minimising your tax, get in touch today.